 When connecting certain USB devices to a USB port of the UTN server, the selection list displays several USB devices on this port.
 These are compound USB devices.
 They consist of a hub and one or more USB devices that are all integrated into a single housing.

 If the connection is established to a port with a connected compound USB device, all USB devices shown will be connected to the user's client.
 In this case, each integrated USB device occupies a virtual USB port of the UTN server.
-The number of these virtual USB ports is limited depending on the UTN server model.
 If the limit is reached, no further USB devices can be used on this UTN server.

+further 03B devices can be used on this 01N server.

+Number of physical USB

-UTN server Number of physical USB ports Number of virtual USB ports utnserver Pro 2 6
+UTN server ports Number of virtual USB ports

+utnserver Pro 2 6

-- ✓ The SEH UTN Manager (complete version) is installed on the client \Rightarrow \(\begin{aligned} \heta = 11. - ✓ The USB port is shown in the selection list \Rightarrow \triangleq 38. - ✓ All provisions (driver installation, etc.) necessary to operate the USB device locally (i.e. connected directly to the client) have been met on the client.
+- ✓ The SEH UTN Manager (complete version) is installed on the client \Rightarrow \(\bigsim 11. - ✓ The USB port is shown in the selection list \Rightarrow \triangleq 38. - ✓ All provisions (driver installation, etc.) necessary to operate the USB device locally (i.e. connected directly to the client) have been met on the client.
 Ideally, the USB device has been connected and operated on the client locally according to the instructions of the manufacturer. - ✓ The USB port is not connected to another client. - 1.
 Start the SEH UTN Manager. - 2.
 In the selection list, select the port. - 3.
 In the menu bar, select Port Activate. - → The connection between the USB device and client is established.